 The TCP Beacon is compatible with most actions in Cobalt Strike that spawn a payload.
-The exception to this are, similar to the SMB Beacon, the user-driven attacks (e.g., Attacks -> Packages, Attacks -> Web Drive-by) that require explicit stagers.
+The exception to this are, similar to the SMB Beacon, the user-driven attacks that require explicit stagers.

 Cobalt Strike post-exploitation and lateral movement actions that spawn a payload will attempt to assume control of (connect) to the TCP Beacon payload for you.
 If you run the TCP Beacon manually, you will need to connect to it from a parent Beacon.